marian-code/simulation_visualizer/README.md

 systemctl enable sim_viasualizer
 ```

+## Security in the above cases

+The application runs securely over https but the certificates are generated
+ad-hoc and sef-signed by Werkzeug so the app will appear as if its certificate
+has expired although it is valid.
+This is meant to be so for simplicity and
+will not be repaired!
+The app also requires login.

+This option assumes that you have generated ssh keys for servers you will want
+to access.

-# Run as apache2 wsgi app with certificates
+# Production run as apache2 wsgi app with certificates

 ## Install